aws/aws-sdk-js-v3/CONTRIBUTING.md

    test should fail without the bugfix and pass with it), and new features should be accompanied by tests exercising the feature.

+4. Create a change log describing what this change about before submitting the PR, by running `node ./scripts/addChangelog.js` from project root and follow the command line interface.

-4. Pull requests that contain failing tests will not be merged until the test failures are addressed.
+5. Pull requests that contain failing tests will not be merged until the test failures are addressed.
 Pull requests that cause a significant drop in the SDK's test coverage percentage are unlikely to be merged until tests have been added.